rodrigoelp/little-stories/Unlikely adventures/23-Chapter-23.md

 # Palpitations

 Once more, the world was spinning in Amir's head.
 The coldish soft sand and flickering shadows gently dancing on the ceiling told him they had returned to room buried deep in his memories.
-The Earth trial seemed to have last an eternity.
+The Earth trial seemed to have lasted an eternity.

 His eyes travelled from the playful figures involved in the silent waltz to the rocky wall and eventually, to the statue of a young woman sitting with her legs crossed; she wore a spider mask decorated with eight crystal eyes fixated on him.
 He wasn't sure if all eight eyes were fixed on him, maybe two or three at least would be checking him out, he thought.
-As things with Amir would go, he started to wonder if spiders could suffer strabismus.
+As things with Amir would go, he started to wonder if spiders could suffer of strabismus.

 *"Are you Ok?"* - said Hannah's soft voice next to him.